Marguerite d'Alvarez

 Marguerite d'Alvarez (c.
-1884 – 18 October 1953) was an English contralto, born Margarita Amelia Alvarez de Rocafuerte.
-She sang on the opera and concert stages, for recordings, and in radio concerts, and appeared in three films.
+1884 – 18 October 1953) was an English contralto, born Margarita Amelia Álvarez de Rocafuerte.
+She sang on the opera and concert stages, for recordings, and in radio concerts, and appeared in four films.

 Early life

 D'Alvarez was born in Bootle, England, though she is sometimes mentioned as being born in Peru.
 Her father, Benjamín Álvarez de Buenavista, was a Peruvian diplomat, and her mother was French.
 Her brother was also a diplomat.
 She studied at the Brussels Conservatoire.